 Friday Family Movie Night

 Almost every single Friday for the last several years, we’ve had family movie night.
 It’s such a fun and easy way to wind down from the week, and the kids think it’s the best thing ever.
-We usually watch a movie, but sometimes we’ll do a couple of episodes of a show.
-(The last couple of weeks, we’ve watched a very ridiculous and very fun show called Floor is Lava on Netflix.
-It’s pretty much exactly what you would expect.)
+We usually watch a movie, but sometimes we’ll do a few of episodes of a show.

 If we don’t finish the movie on Friday night, we’ll usually finish it sometime on Saturday.
 Sometimes we’ll watch something else short on Saturday night if we don’t have one to finish.